Developed by Thales Group CERT.

 Create admin user

-You will need to create the first superuser to access the /admin page.
+You will need to create the first superuser to access the /admin

-docker-compose run watcher bash
+docker compose run watcher bash

 python manage.py createsuperuser